ROBelgium/MSNoise/doc/installation.rst

 2. Download MSNoise from `GitHub <https://github.com/ROBelgium/MSNoise>`_.

-3. Check which required packages you are still missing by executing the *bugreport.py* script.
+3. Check which required packages you are still missing by executing the *bugreport* script.
 (See :ref:`testing`)

 4. Execute the following command to install the missing packages: